KarabulutUmut/Timer_PythonProject2/readme.md

 # Timer

     Basic timer.
+Pause, stop and resume options added in v2.
     A GUI will be added.